rbailen/Hexagonal-Architecture/README.md

 # Hexagonal-Architecture
-An example approach for implementing a Hexagonal Architecture
+An example approach for implementing a Hexagonal Architecture with Spring Boot